-Our recurring net losses and negative cash flows from operations raised substantial doubt regarding our ability to continue as a going concern within one year after the issuance of our consolidated financial statements for the year ended December 31, 2022.
+Our recurring net losses and negative cash flows from operations raised substantial doubt regarding our ability to continue as a going concern within one year after the issuance of our financial statements for the year ended December 31, 2023.
 Until we can generate sufficient revenue from the commercialization of our product candidates, we expect to finance our operations through the public or private sale of equity, debt financings or other capital sources, such as government funding, collaborations, strategic alliances, divestment of non-core assets, or licensing arrangements with third parties.
 To date, the Company has relied on equity and debt financing to fund its operations, in addition to capital contributions from noncontrolling interests and a limited amount of service revenue from collaboration agreements.
-During the years ended December 31, 2022 and 2021, we raised total proceeds of approximately \$17.0 million and \$31.9 million, respectively, net of commissions and discounts before expenses, from the following activities:
+During the years ended December 31, 2023 and 2022, we raised total proceeds of approximately \$16.1 million and \$17.1 million, respectively, net of commissions and discounts before expenses, from the financing activities discussed below.